 The foundations will be assembled in Belgium and UK.
 Once assembled, the foundations will be transported to the offshore site in Aberdeen and installed by a specialist heavy lift vessel which is able to lift up to 2,000 tonnes.

-Once all foundations are installed, which is expected to be complete in Q4 2017, the subsea cable installation will follow including the connection between the onshore substation and the offshore site.
+The subsea cable installation is also expected to commence in quarter one of 2018, including the connection between the onshore substation and the offshore site.

-Finally, WTGs will be installed, most likely by a jack-up vessel, in Q1/ Q2 2018 with first electricity being produced by Q2 2018.
+Finally, WTGs will be installed, most likely by a jack-up vessel.
+We expect this to commence in quarter two of 2018 with first electricity being produced shortly after.